 In addition to the above, the Foundation seeks to serve religious communities and correlative organizations of Judeo-Christian beliefs.
 To this end, the Foundation strives to enact through its grantees the Seven Corporal Works of Mercy: feed the hungry, give drink to the thirsty; clothe the naked; care for captives; shelter the homeless; visit the sick, and assist the mourning.

 We support nearly 200 nonprofit organizations and educational institutions.
 Meet our grantees and learn more about their mission.

 The Pulte Family Charitable Foundation funds nonprofit organizations and educational institutions that align with our four areas of giving.

 The Foundation makes grants and donations regardless of race, creed, gender or sexual preference.

 We do not fund individuals.

 The Seven Corporal Works of Mercy according to Catholic tradition address the physical needs of the poor.
 These include feeding the hungry; giving drink to the thirsty; clothing the naked; caring for captives; sheltering the homeless; visiting the sick and assisting the mourning.

 In accordance with the Founder’s Judeo-Christian religious and moral beliefs, The Foundation will not grant monies to organizations that directly or indirectly, through their subsidiaries, support research, programming and services that disregard the inherent dignity of all persons, from which follows the right to life from conception to natural death.
-The Foundation also does not fund lobbying / political efforts, individuals, or for-profit entities.

 Established through the personal generosity of the Pulte Family, the Pulte Family Charitable Foundation is wholly independent of Pulte Homes and PulteGroup, Inc.